Economic Crime (Transparency and Enforcement) Act 2022: Passage

-The Act
+The act

 Register of Overseas Entities

-Part 1 of the Act sets up a register of overseas entities, which includes information about their beneficial owners (sections 3 to 32), and which makes provisions designed to compel overseas entities to register if they currently own, or wish to own, land in the United Kingdom (sections 33 and 34).
+Part 1 of the act sets up a register of overseas entities, which includes information about their beneficial owners (sections 3 to 32), and which makes provisions designed to compel overseas entities to register if they currently own, or wish to own, land in the United Kingdom (sections 33 and 34).

-Unexplained Wealth Orders
+Unexplained wealth orders

-Part 2 of the Act sets out provisions relating to unexplained wealth orders.
+Part 2 of the act sets out provisions relating to unexplained wealth orders.

 Sanctions

-Part 3 of the Act contains amendments to the imposition of monetary penalties under the Policing and Crime Act 2017 and amends the UK's sanctions framework under the Sanctions and Anti-Money Laundering Act 2018.
+Part 3 of the act contains amendments to the imposition of monetary penalties under the Policing and Crime Act 2017 and amends the UK's sanctions framework under the Sanctions and Anti-Money Laundering Act 2018.

 Reception

-The Law Society of England and Wales welcomed the passage of the Act.
+The Law Society of England and Wales welcomed the passage of the act.